mickenordin/nextcloud-db/mariadb/compose/README.md

 ### mariabackup

-Backup created by Mariabackup is a binary backup, where it performs binary copy of the datadir while monitors the changes happens to the database until the copy operation completes.
+Backup created by Mariabackup is a binary backup, where it performs a binary copy of the datadir while monitors the changes happen to the database until the copy operation completes.
 This means a backup created by Mariabackup is not a consistent backup and has to be prepared first.
 The prepare operation will roll forward the backup by replaying the InnoDB transaction log to make it consistent again and useful for restoration.
 After a backup has been prepared, you can simply swap the datadir with the prepared backup but this requires a downtime.

 In this example, we would want to restore a full mariabackup located on db1 under directory `/backups/mariabackup_2020-10-06_11:14:15` inside the container.